Video Game: Little Samson

 When Ta-Keed, the Prince of Darkness breaks loose and wreaks havoc on the countryside, Emperor Hans summons the owners of the Majestic Bells of Power: a boy, a dragon, a golem and a mouse.
 These four heroes, Little Samson, Kikira, Gamm and K.O., assemble to fight Ta-Keed and his minions.

 - All There in the Manual: The backstory for each hero is only brought up in the manual.

 - Baleful Polymorph: Every hero but Samson Was Once a Man.
-Kikira was once a young girl who had to be turned into a dragon for unexplained reasons (though the wording implies it was to save her life) and Gamm was a thief who broke into the great wizard K.O.'s atelier and caused an accident that caused their transformation into a golem and mouse, respectively.
+Kikira was once a young girl who had been turned into a dragon for being a jerk and Gamm was a thief who broke into the great wizard K.O.'s atelier and caused an accident that caused their transformation into a golem and mouse, respectively.
 Unusually, all three of the polymorphed characters seem happy in their new forms and retain them in the ending.